RIGGING SOFTWARE

 How does rigging work?

-Animators can use keyframing to move the rigged bones’ position, rotation, etc., thus animating the rigged model.
-The connected bones of a rigging are in a hierarchal relationship to each other, which helps simplify the work of animation.
-For example, the rotation of a shoulder joint will affect the movement of the upper arm, elbow, forearm, etc.
+Animators can use keyframing to move the rigged bones’ position, rotation, and more, animating the rigged model.
+The connected bones of a rig are in a hierarchal relationship to each other, which helps simplify the work of animation.
+For example, the rotation of a shoulder joint will affect the movement of the upper arm, elbow, and forearm.

 Rigging artists may create hundreds of control points for a complex model based on how they want the character to move.
-However, taking additional steps in character rigging software will ensure more realistic animations.
+However, taking additional steps in 2D or 3D character rigging software yields more realistic animations.
 The technique of weight painting interprets how vertices within the larger 3D mesh of a character model will respond to the movements of discrete bones in a rig.
-Model rigging software can apply weight painting automatically, but riggers should fine-tune the automated weight scale for best results.

-Character rigs also often need inverse kinematics, which is a tool in rigging software that keeps jointed bone clusters like arms and legs pointed correctly when a character, for example, walks or throws something.
-Finally, realistic movement requires that the artist applies some constraints or restrictions to some of a character rig’s bones, so that, for instance, a certain bone can only move in one direction.
+Character rigs also often need inverse kinematics, a tool in animation rigging software that keeps jointed bone clusters like arms and legs pointed in the right direction when a character moves.
+Realistic movement also requires that the artist applies constraints or restrictions to some of a character rig’s bones so that, for instance, a certain bone can only move in one direction.

 Autodesk software for animation